Andrea Bocelli: 2011–2014: Roméo et Juliette and Passione

 Bocelli gave a free concert on 15 September, on the Great Lawn of Central Park in New York City.
 He was accompanied by the New York Philharmonic, conducted by its music director Alan Gilbert, and the Westminster Symphonic Choir.
 The concert was broadcast throughout the United States and Canada, by PBS, and in Italy, by Rai 1.
 Concerto: One Night in Central Park, the live album and the DVD were released 15 November.
 On 25 September, Bocelli led Songs of Praises 50th anniversary celebration, alongside LeAnn Rimes and Katherine Jenkins.

 On 15 October, Bocelli performed again for Pope Benedict XVI and a crowd of 8,000 people in Vatican's Audience Hall.
 On 7 November, he gave an open-air free concert at Praça Rui Barbosa in Belo Horizonte, Brazil, to an audience of between 80,000 and 150,000 people.
-On 17 November, he performed at the Children in Need Rocks Manchester concert, gaining critical acclaim for receiving a standing ovation from a crowd of pop and indie music fans.
-Bocelli played the role of Romeo in Charles Gounod's opera Roméo et Juliette, at the Teatro Carlo Felice, for two performances in February 2012.
-He cancelled a third performance because of pharyngitis after having vocal strain throughout.
+Ten days later, Bocelli performed at the Children in Need Rocks Manchester concert, gaining critical acclaim for receiving a standing ovation from a crowd of pop and indie music fans.
+He played the role of Romeo in Charles Gounod's opera Roméo et Juliette, at the Teatro Carlo Felice, for two performances in February 2012.
+Bocelli cancelled a third performance because of pharyngitis after having vocal strain throughout.

 On 22 April, Bocelli gave an open-air concert at Yerevan's Liberty Square, in Armenia, dedicated to the proclamation of Yerevan as the 2012 World Book Capital; he was accompanied by the Armenian Philharmonic Orchestra conducted by Marcello Rota.
-On 19 November, he performed for Queen Elizabeth II and Prince Philip, Duke of Edinburgh, at the Royal Albert Hall, during the 100th anniversary of the Royal Variety Performance.
+On 19 November, Bocelli performed for Queen Elizabeth II and Prince Philip, Duke of Edinburgh, at the Royal Albert Hall, during the 100th anniversary of the Royal Variety Performance.

 A new studio album titled Passione, featuring duets with Jennifer Lopez and Nelly Furtado, was released on 29 January 2013.
-On 7 February, Bocelli was an honorary guest at the 61st Annual National Prayer Breakfast, held at the Washington Hilton, where he performed "Ombra mai fu" and Franz Schubert's "Ave Maria" in the presence of President Barack Obama, First Lady Michelle Obama, Vice President Joe Biden, as well as other political leaders.
-On 20 February, he performed at the concert in Moscow Kremlin dedicated to 20th anniversary of Gazprom.
-On 1 June, Bocelli performed with Plácido Domingo at the Arena di Verona, celebrating the 100th anniversary of the opera festival.
+Nine days later, Bocelli was an honorary guest at the 61st Annual National Prayer Breakfast, held at the Washington Hilton, where he performed "Ombra mai fu" and Franz Schubert's "Ave Maria" in the presence of President Barack Obama, First Lady Michelle Obama, Vice President Joe Biden, as well as other political leaders.
+On 20 February, Bocelli performed at the concert in Moscow Kremlin dedicated to 20th anniversary of Gazprom.
+On 1 June, he performed with Plácido Domingo at the Arena di Verona, celebrating the 100th anniversary of the opera festival.